JSALT2024/sign2vec/README.md

 # sign2vec

-The implementation of wav2vec2.0 for slr
+The implementation of wav2vec2.0 for SLR

+Todo:

+- [ ] Dynamic channel addition
+- [ ] Preprocessings params
+- [ ] Adjust convolution from sampling_rate